benrich37/Gen-Chem-Kinetics-Lab/README.md

 - A cell containing only numerical variable assignments with explanatory in-line comments.
 - A cell containing the code to perform the simulation and plot the generated data
 ### ManimAnimation.py
-The script for the animation giving visual explanation on integrators
+The script for the animation giving visual explanation on integrators.
+If you wish to play with this, your first must [set up manim on your machine](https://github.com/3b1b/manim).